-Some time back, I read a long post on not being understood.
+A recent suicide survivor post remarked about not being understood.
 The question being, and I quote, “Can anyone tell me why I feel like no one understands how I feel.”
-Many survivors ruminate on that thought in the aftermath of this tragedy.
+Most survivors ruminate on this thought in the aftermath of this tragedy.
 I know I sure did.

-We change instantly at the news that we have lost a loved one to suicide.
-I spent months with scrambled thoughts and reflections constantly churning inside me.
-They remained submerged . . . just below the surface (a built-in protection mode for when we were in public.)
-All the while they were always active in my subconscious.
+We change instantly with the news that we have lost a loved one to Suicide.
+I spent months with scrambled thoughts and reflections continually churning inside me.
+They remained submerged just below the surface (shielded by a built-in protection mode - for when I was in public.)
+All the while, they stirred my subconscious.

 I have hashed and re-hashed this question for years, in suicide grief groups.
-It evokes the reality that survivors do not know what to do.
-On top of that there is seldom effective support to provide guidance.
-In the end, it is up to the survivor to figure it out.
+It reveals the reality that other survivors do not know what to do, either.

-Suicide continues to happen, on average, every 17 minutes, 24 hours a day, 365 days a year, in the United States.
-If anyone is going to bring change in this situation, it has to be one of us survivors.
-Yep, it is all about educating others on support for the days ahead.
+Suicide continues to happen, on average, every 16 minutes, 24 hours a day, 365 days a year, in the United States alone.
+If anyone is going to bring change in this situation, it has to be us, survivors.
+Yep, it is all about educating others on coping skills for the days ahead.

-Like so many unfair things in this life, wanting others, who are not affected by a suicide of a loved one, to understand our inner emotions is simply an unreasonable expectation.
-Sure, they might pick out one piece of the emotional debris and give a comforting statement about a similar situation in their lives— but more than likely, they will remain silent and unaware.
-It is not all about them, since our outward behavior plays a part.
+Like so many unfair things in this life, wanting others, which are not affected by the Suicide of a loved one, to understand our inner emotions is merely an unreasonable expectation.
+Sure, they might pick out one piece of the emotional debris and offer a comforting statement about a similar situation in their lives— but more than likely, they will remain silent and unaware.
+It is not all about them since our outward behavior plays a part.

-External behavior of others (and ourselves) does not shed light on what is going on inside.
-We have heard the grief clichés: “looks like you are doing fine; time heals all wounds; God needed another angel.”
-Yikes, what are these people thinking?
-At the same time they are viewing our external expressions that are not reflecting our true inside.
-These uneasy feelings have a life of their own and we are all acting at times.
+The external behavior of others (and ourselves) does not shed light on what is going on inside.
+We have heard the grief clichés: “It looks like you are doing fine; time heals all wounds; God needed another angel.”

-It is so helpful to encounter other survivors we can identify with.
-Still finding others who understand some of the turmoil we contend with make statements like “I completely understand.”
-While statements like this can bear some truth, they don’t bear up to the actual truth.
-No one will ever fully understand anyone else.
+It is so helpful to encounter other survivors that identify with our situation.
+Finding others who understand some of the turmoil we contend with still render statements like “I completely understand.”
+While comments like this can bear a lot of truth, they don’t hold up under scrutiny, since no one can fully understand anyone else.

-If you look into research studies on human nature, you may initially get the idea that a road maps exist that will take the mystery out of the situations we encounter.
+If you look into research studies on human nature, you may initially get the idea that roadmaps exist that will take the mystery out of the journey we on.
 While some are helpful at times, even these are far from comprehensive.

-Below are some reasonable things that may help begin the process of rebuilding this different life.
-(Trust me, there are many more.)
+Below are some reasonable things that may help begin the process of rebuilding a different life:

 1st - Don’t try to go it alone.
-You can get easily off track and this can lead to isolation.
-I have never witnessed going solo a helpful approach.
-Many get stuck carrying-on alone till death.
+You can get off track quickly, and this can lead to isolation.
+I have never witnessed anyone going solo as a helpful approach.
+Many get stuck carrying-on alone, and some likely till death.
 Sad, but true.

-4th - Don’t set an expectation for things to return to the “way they were.”
+4th - Don’t set an expectation that things will return to the “way they were.”
 That is not going to happen.
-Realistic expectation are an absolute requirement.
+Have realistic expectations is an absolute requirement.

-5th - Along this same line of thought, don’t expect some instant gold nugget, life changing event.
-Survivors find creating a new life (or maybe you could say “modified, adjusted life) is a slow and methodical process.
-Just like after strenuous exercise you will get sore.
+5th - Along this same line of thought, don’t expect some instant gold nugget, life-changing event.
+Survivors find creating a new life is a slow and methodical process.
+Just like after strenuous exercise, you will get sore before your strength increases.

 6th - Consciously look for blessings in your life, no matter how small.